Mark 10

 Mark 10:39b-40, Matthew 20:23.
 See Comments Matthew 20:23.

 “And the baptism that I am baptized with you will be baptized.”
-The baptism the Lord is talking about now is not just water baptism, but Holy Spirit baptism as well.
-Afterward, all disciples were baptized with the Holy Spirit (See Act 2), not only by water.
-As the Lord has been baptized not just by water but as the Bible tells us, the Holy Spirit came upon the Lord Jesus as well, so the Lord is talking about both baptisms here in these verses.
+The baptism the Lord Jesus is talking about now is not only water baptism but also Holy Spirit baptism.
+Afterwards, all disciples were baptized with the Holy Spirit (see Acts 2), not just with water.
+As the Lord Jesus was baptized not just with water but also with the Holy Spirit, as the Bible says, the Holy Spirit came upon the Lord Jesus, so the Lord is talking about both baptisms here in these verses.

 And they come to Jericho; and as He was going out from Jericho, and His disciples and a great multitude, the son of Timaeus, Bartimaeus, a blind beggar, was sitting by the way side.

-And heaving heard that it is Jesus the Nazarene , he began to cry out, and to say, Jesus , Son of David , have mercy on me.
+And having heard that it is Jesus the Nazarene , he began to cry out, and to say, Jesus , Son of David , have mercy on me.

 And many rebuked him, that he should be silent; but he cried out much more, Son of David , have mercy on me.